1 - Access Cluster

 |

-- If having too many Security Group rules is a burden, as an alternative, you can manually add Security Group rules without using this annotation.
-For example, you can add Security Group rules with the destination address as the Load Balancer’s Source NAT IP and health check IP, and the allowed port as the NodePort range (30000-32767).
+- If the large number of Security Group rules is burdensome, you can alternatively add Security Group rules manually without using this annotation.
+For example, you can specify the target addresses as the Load Balancer’s Source NAT IP and health check IP, and add a Security Group rule that allows ports in the NodePort range (30000-32767).

-- Security Group rules added by this annotation are not automatically deleted even if this annotation is deleted or changed.
+- Security Group rules added by this annotation are not automatically removed even if the annotation is deleted or modified.

-- Can add multiple separated by commas (example:
+- Multiple entries can be added, separated by commas (example:

 security-group-1,security-group-2)

-- This annotation can be used simultaneously with service.beta.kubernetes.io/scp-load-balancer-security-group-id annotation, and rules are automatically added to all Security Groups that meet the conditions.
+- This annotation can be used together with the service.beta.kubernetes.io/scp-load-balancer-security-group-id annotation, and rules are automatically added to all Security Groups that meet the criteria.

 |